nischaldoescode/Click-Flix-searchandwatch-movies-shows/README.md

 # 💻 Click Flix -search and watch,movies,shows 💻

 ## 📚 Description 📚
 This web app works on searching movies and gets you free way to just stream and watch.
 It works on fetching the data from the web.
+The project is finished and ready, If you're Curious about the source code and website, Just let me know.

 ## 🚀 Features 🚀
 - Movies/Shows stream